Henry Gross: Early years

 Gross was born in Brooklyn, New York City.
 At age 13 he performed at the New Jersey Pavilion at the World's Fair in Flushing, New York with his first band, The Auroras.
-By age 14, he was playing regularly in local clubs in the New York area, and spending his summers playing at Catskill Mountains resort hotels.
+By age 14 he was playing regularly in local clubs in the New York area, and spending his summers playing at Catskill Mountains resort hotels.

-At age 18, while a student at Brooklyn College, Gross became a founding member of 1950's Rock & Roll revival group, Sha Na Na, playing guitar and wearing the greaser clothes he wore while a student at Midwood High School.
+At age 18, while a student at Brooklyn College, Gross became a founding member of 1950s Rock & Roll revival group, Sha Na Na, playing guitar and wearing the greaser clothes he wore while a student at Midwood High School.
+The 18-year-old Gross was the youngest musician to perform at Woodstock.

 Going solo

 Gross left Sha Na Na to become a solo singer-songwriter in 1970.
 He signed a recording contract with ABC Dunhill Records in 1971.
 While there, he did some session work for producers Tommy West and Terry Cashman.
 He played electric lead guitar on the Jim Croce album, I Got a Name.
 His own debut album had little commercial success.
 He continued to play at clubs and colleges until 1973, when he signed with A&M Records.

 His first self-titled A&M album included several regional hits including "Simone", "Come On Say It", "Skin King", and a cover version of Lindisfarne's European hit, "Meet Me on the Corner".
-With Gross' second A&M album, Plug Me into Something, he began to achieve national recognition in Rolling Stone and The New York Times.
+With Gross’s second A&M album, Plug Me into Something, he began to achieve national recognition in Rolling Stone and The New York Times.

 "Shannon"

 Gross moved on to Lifesong Records to make his next album.
-He produced a single, "Shannon", a song written about the death of former Beach Boys member Carl Wilson's dog, who was named Shannon.
+He produced a single, "Shannon", a song written about the death of the dog of Beach Boys member Carl Wilson, who was named Shannon.
 The single went gold in the U.S. and became a worldwide hit, reaching No. 6 on the U.S. Billboard Hot 100 and No. 5 on the Cash Box Top 100 in 1976.
 In Canada it reached No. 1 in May of the same year.
-"Shannon" also reached No. 1 in New Zealand, but peaked only at No. 32 in the UK.
+It also reached No. 1 in New Zealand, and No. 32 in the UK.
 After this single's success, Gross released the album, Release.
 His second single, "Springtime Mama", reached No. 37 in the US, selling nearly a million copies, and reaching No. 18 in Canada.

 On his next album, Show Me to the Stage, Gross mixed rock and roll songs with Phil Spector and Brian Wilson influences.
 While the album sold well, it provided no hit singles.
 He also recorded The Beatles song "Help!" for the documentary, All This and World War II; both occurred in 1976.
-Gross' recording career slowed, but with CBS Records he made "Love Is the Stuff" and with Capitol Records, in 1981, along with Bobby Colomby, produced the What's in a Name album.
+Gross's recording career slowed, but with CBS Records he made "Love Is the Stuff", and with Capitol Records in 1981, produced the What's in a Name album with Bobby Colomby.